ivodolenc/rolli/README.md

 **Rolli** allows you to easily bundle your projects with _zero-config_ setup by extending the latest [Rollup](https://github.com/rollup/rollup) features and powerful plugins.

-It automatically detects your options and infers build entries, so in most cases all you need is a basic npm package setup.
+It automatically detects your options and infers build entries, so all you need is a basic npm package setup.

 Also, it's possible to fully customize all aspects of the build setup as needed.